DXHeroes/knowledge-base-content/practices/start_as_a_coder.md

 ## Why You Might Become a Coder

+1. Attractive Salary and Multiple Career Opportunities

+Programmers are high in demand all over the world.
+You can become a freelancer and work freely, you can work for a company, you can work on your own side projects or you can also use your coding skills for your own startup.The salary of programmers is also attractive because it requires critical thinking and analysis.

+2. Job security.

+Analysts predict that most of the existing jobs will be lost to automation soon.
+Programmers are not bothered in any way due to the increased demand for skilled computer programmers.
+Additionally, coding has found applications in almost all industries and areas of life, thereby increasing its value.

+3. Creative freedom.

+Programming has extensive practical applications ranging from web and game design to data science and scientific computation.
+The exciting aspect of coding is that it can be applied in almost every sector, giving you more career opportunities.

+4. You get to learn patience and persistence.

+Learning how to code takes time and effort.
+It requires you to remain patient and consistent despite how tedious the process may be.
+By the time you finish learning, these skills would have become a massive part of you.

 A good coder is not made in a day, a week or a month.
 It takes much grinding and hardwork to polish your skills.
 These tips are just to give you a roadmap and help you out in your coding journey.

 ## Problems The Coder Solves and problems that these tips would solve

 As a coder you would-

+1. Automate Data Entry Tasks
+2. Autofill Online Forms
+3. Schedule Repetitive Tasks
+4. Improve Your Favorite Open-Source projects

 You can solve any problem from searching, sorting or manipulating to automating, analysis and development.

-these tips would help you-
+And these tips would help you in the following ways-
-for beginners to start a smoother journey. for the experienced ones to become more efficient and have trust in themselves.
+- for beginners to start a smoother journey.
+- for the experienced ones to become more efficient and have trust in themselves.

-These tips might seem very normal and basic but are missed out by most of us so consider these all just to remind you of the best practices you should follow.

 ## How to Become a Coder?